 Today most of the animals who live in zoos were born in captivity.
 Nowadays few, if any, are taken from the wild.
 Over the years, with the patient guidance of the animals, I learned that most of them had chosen to be born into captive situations so that they could function as ambassadors for their wild brethren.
 It was their hope that by doing so they could help raise awareness and create shifts in how people perceived and interacted with animals.

-In the fifty-odd years that I have been visiting zoos I have seen a tremendously positive shift in how captive animals are treated.
+In the sixty-odd years that I have been visiting zoos I have seen a tremendously positive shift in how captive animals are treated.
 In addition to supporting the physical needs and health of the animals, the zoos of today invest time, money and energy on enrichment practices to keep the animals mentally stimulated and emotionally content.
 But that approach is inherently flawed since it is solely based on what has been discovered through scientific studies—it does not take into account the wholeness of being.

 With the assistance of the animals and my spirit guides I have learned that animals are spiritual and energetic beings as well.
 Needs that are not currently met by any zoo that I am aware of since they are not needs recognized nor understood by the discipline of scientific analysis nor the general public whose level of awareness is largely dependent on the educational efforts of the zoo.